Quantum instability and Ehrenfest time for an inverted harmonic oscillator: Introduction

-However, an important discovery is that the OTOC in some non-chaotic regular systems also shows exponential growth behavior in early time and the fast scrambling emerges not only in the chaotic case but also in the regular one\cite{sp1}.
-In the integrable systems, it is shown that the OTOC at the saddle points (unstable fixed points) could grow exponentially \cite{sp2} due to the quantum instability existing in the vicinity of these points \cite{sp3}.
-The similar behavior of OTOC also appears in the inverted harmonic oscillator system with a Higgs potential\cite{sp4}.
-It is not surprising because the instability of the unstable fixed point causes its CLE to be positive.
-Then, it is natural to ask whether unstable regular orbits lead the OTOC shows exponential growth behavior in early time.
-To study the early behavior of OTOC of unstable regular orbits, we consider the simplest unstable but regular system --- the inverted harmonic oscillator system, described by the Hamiltonian $\hat{H}=p^2/2m-m\omega^2 q^2/2$ \cite{iho1}.
+To study the early behaviors of OTOCs which initial states located on unstable regular orbits, we consider the simplest unstable but regular system --- the inverted harmonic oscillator system, described by the Hamiltonian $\hat{H}=p^2/2m-m\omega^2 q^2/2$ \cite{iho1}.
 This special system has been widely studied in various aspects.
-It is shown that this regular system has an exponential sensitivity to initial conditions as in the chaotic systems\cite{iho11}.
-The phase-space volume of the classical inverted harmonic oscillator is unbounded, however, its corresponding volume for quantum inverted oscillator can be bounded by the system photons\cite{ihodicke1,ihodicke2}.
-Especially, the inverted harmonic oscillator is not just a pure theoretical model and has been realized experimentally\cite{iho2}.
+In Ref. \cite{iho0}, the authors based on their description of a complete generalized Airy function-type quantum wave solution for IHO note that the dynamics of quantum wave packet is dependent upon its initial positions.
+Moreover, the saddle point of this regular system has an exponential sensitivity to initial conditions as in the chaotic systems\cite{iho11}.
+The phase-space volume of the classical IHO system is unbounded, however, its corresponding volume for quantum inverted oscillator can be bounded by the system photons\cite{ihodicke1,ihodicke2}.
+Especially, the IHO system is not just a pure theoretical model and has been realized experimentally\cite{iho2}.
 In mathematics, it even challenges the Riemann hypothesis\cite{iho3}.
-Moreover, it also shows important significance in both general relativity, quantum mechanics and chaotic domain\cite{sign1,sign2,sign3,sign4,sign5,sign6,sign7}.
+Moreover, it also shows important significance in general relativity, quantum mechanics and chaotic domain\cite{sign1,sign2,sign3,sign4,sign5,sign6,sign7}.